 When the Parents are Nuts – Your Children’s Friends Parents

-The first thing you need to ask yourself is whether or not your distaste for your child’s friend’s parents is for a valid reason.
-Do you not like the new mom because she had a boob job and looks great in a bikini, making you feel a little less comfortable allowing your husband to go and pick up your child after a play date?
-Do you not like the new dad because he happens to be the popular quarterback in high-school who gave you a wedgie once upon a time?
-Or do you really and truly get a creepy crawly feeling from these folks every time you see them?
-Have you heard rumors that they are swingers from the neighbors, or that they hold a weekly Ouji board séance every Saturday night or have you seen these things for your own eyes?
-In other words, it is okay to not like someone, or not trust someone with your children if you have either intuition, or valid reasons not to.
-But stymieing the friendship because of something that may or may not be true, or because of ‘‘jealousy’’ is j `ust not right.
+The first thing you need to ask yourself is whether your distaste for your child’s friend’s parents is based on a valid reason.
+Do you not like the new mom because she had a boob job and looks great in a bikini, making you feel a little uncomfortable about allowing your husband to pick up your child after a playdate?
+Do you not like the new dad because he was the popular quarterback in high school who once gave you a wedgie?
+Or do you really, truly get a creepy crawly feeling from these folks every time you see them?
+Have you heard rumors from the neighbors that they are swingers, or that they hold a weekly Ouija board séance every Saturday night?
+Or have you seen these things with your own eyes?

 Share: